Kwiziq community member

 When other sources say that spanish does not distinguish between inanimacy.

-This relates to:Using le and les = [to] it,him, her, them (indirect object pronouns) -
+This question relates to:Spanish lesson "Using le and les = [to] it,him, her, them (indirect object pronouns) "

 Kwiziq language super star